robintrayler/astroBayes_manuscript/manuscript.md

 ![Example age-depth models of the TD1 and CIP2 data sets with randomly placed dates shown as colored Gaussian distributions.
 The dates were randomly generated from the true age-depth model (dashed red line).
 The black line and shaded grey region are the `astroBayes` model median and 95% credible interval.
 The dark grey solid and dashed lines are `Bchron` models generated using only the dates as model inputs.
 Panels A - D) 2, 4, 6, and 8 date models for the TD1 data.
 Panels E - H) 2, 4, 6, and 8 date models for the CIP2 data.
 Note that the left and right columns have different vertical and horizontal scales.](./figures/final figures/random_models.pdf){#fig:random_models height=75%}

 Reproducibility tests indicate that the `astroBayes` model converges quickly and its parameter estimates remain stable across model runs.
-Individual trace plots for each parameter (sedimentation rates, anchor age, hiatus duration [CIP2 only]) for the TD1 and CIP2 data sets stabilized quickly and appeared visually well mixed indicating adequate exploration of parameter space (**see supplements figures XYZ that don't exist yet**).
+Individual trace plots for each parameter (sedimentation rates, anchor age, hiatus duration [CIP2 only]) for the TD1 and CIP2 data sets stabilized quickly and appeared visually well mixed indicating adequate exploration of parameter space (see supplemental figures @fig:TD1_trace, @fig:TD1_density, @fig:CIP2_trace, @fig:CIP2_density).
 Similarly, kernel density estimates of each parameter were indistinguishable among the 1,000 simulations.
 The model median and 95% credible interval were likewise stable, and varied by no more than ±0.0018 Ma; 2σ) for both testing data sets.

 Model accuracy does not appear to be particularly sensitive to the number or stratigraphic position of dates as the true age-depth model fell within the 95% credible interval of the `astroBayes` posterior 99% of the time with no clear bias towards greater or fewer dates (@fig:random_models).
 Similarly, for the CIP2 data set, other than the requirement that there is at least one date above and below the hiatus, the stratigraphic position of the dates does not appear to have a strong influence on hiatus quantification and in all cases the true hiatus duration (0.203 Ma) was contained within the 95% CI of the hiatus duration parameter (*h*; @fig:hiatus_duration).

-==PARAGRAPH ABOUT THE NARROWING OF THE 95% CI WITH THE ADDITION OF MORE RADIOISOTOPIC LIKELIHOODS?
-As the number of dates increases the overall model uncertainty is reduced (see figure X). it reduces to the sqrt(n) where n is the number of radioisotopic dates?
-By the time you get to more than 6 dates the model uncertainties approaches the input uncertainty of the radioisotopic dates.
-The model uncertainties never balloon, and are usually close to the uncertainties of the dates.==
+Conversely, the number of radioisotopic dates appears to have the largest affect on overall model uncertainty.
+As the number of dates increase the width of the 95% credible interval shrinks and approaches the input uncertainty of the radioisotopic dates (@fig:random_models) [@blaauw2018].
+Crucially however, the uncertainties never "balloon" and  are usually close to the uncertainty of the dates, unlike "dates-only" age-depth models [@devleeschouwer2014].

 # Discussion